 - 1 year warranty

 Intended for installation at water’s point of entry into your home, the Express Water water purification filter protects all of your plumbing and appliances from sediment and other contaminants that could cause rust or chemical damage.
 The system is made with 100% food grade materials, which is reassuring, as it means that materials like plastics won’t be able to leach into the water during filtration.

 Like the majority of whole home filters, this Express Water filter system combines three different filters that each have a different contaminant removal duty:

 - The first stage filter, a sediment filter, is made from polypropylene microfiber, and has 4 distinct layers that can catch sediment like sand, rust and dirt down to 5 microns in size.

-- The system’s second filter is a KDF filter, known otherwise as a kinetic degradation fluxion filter.
-Made with catalytic carbon and ionically charged zinc and copper granules, the filter ensures maximum filtration of the likes of iron, lead, sulfur, algae, arsenic, chlorine, fungi, and mercury.
+- The system’s second filter is a KDF media, known otherwise as a kinetic degradation fluxion filter.
+Made with catalytic carbon and ionically charged copper & zinc granules, the filter ensures maximum filtration of the likes of iron, lead, sulfur, algae, arsenic, chlorine, fungi, and mercury.